MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/unverified-sender-feature.md

 # Unverified Sender

 > [!NOTE]
-> These updates are rolling out now, and might not be available yet for all users.
-This feature is supported for Enterprise outlook.com and Enterprise Outlook Win32 desktop users.
-It is not currently available for consumer office 365 users.
+> These updates are rolling out now, and might not be available for all users.
+This feature is supported for Enterprise Outlook.com and Enterprise Outlook Win32 desktop users.
+It is not currently available for consumer Office 365 users.

-To prevent phishing messages from reaching your mailbox, Office 365 verifies that the sender is who they say they are and mark suspicious messages as junk email.
+To prevent phishing messages from reaching your mailbox, Office 365 verifies that the senders are who they say they are and mark suspicious messages as junk email.

 > [!IMPORTANT]
 > When a message is marked as a phishing scam, Outlook displays a warning at the top of the page, but any links in the message can still be opened.